Jun-engineer/vpn-server/README.md

 # VPN Server Auto-Control Platform

-This repository provisions an AWS-based automation stack that runs a WireGuard VPN server in the Tokyo region and exposes a lightweight Web UI for controlled start, stop, and monitoring operations.
+This repository provisions an AWS-based automation stack that runs a WireGuard VPN server in the Tokyo region and exposes a lightweight Web UI for controlled start/status operations, peer registration, and automated monitoring.
 Terraform creates every AWS resource, while Lambda functions implement the control logic that enforces weekday restrictions and low-traffic shutdowns.

 ## Solution Highlights
 - **EC2 (default `t3a.small`)** launched from the configured AMI (`vpn_ami_id`, default `ami-0f52389a8648b923a`) with a 30 GB encrypted gp3 root volume and no additional user-data overrides.
 - **Dedicated networking stack** (new VPC, single public subnet, internet gateway, and route table) plus an ENI with an Elastic IP to keep the VPN’s public address stable across reboots.
 - **Managed SSH key pair** generated via Terraform and exposed as sensitive output for immediate download; the EC2 instance uses this key for admin access.
-- **Lambda functions (Python 3.12)** handling start, stop, status, and network-monitor workflows.
+- **Lambda functions (Python 3.12)** handling start, stop, status, peer-registration, and network-monitor workflows.
-- **API Gateway (REST)** exposing `/start`, `/stop`, `/status` endpoints locked behind an API key.
+- **API Gateway (REST)** exposing `/start`, `/status`, `/register`, and (optionally) `/stop` endpoints locked behind an API key.
 - **EventBridge Scheduler** jobs for weekday midnight shutdown and 15-minute traffic monitoring, both timezone-aware for Australia/Sydney.
 - **S3 + CloudFront** delivering a static HTML/CSS Web UI that interacts with the API.
-- **IAM** scoped to Lambda only—no IAM role is attached to the VPN instance, and Lambda logging permissions are removed to avoid CloudWatch log charges.
+- **Admin console** served at `admin.html` for trusted operators who need to bypass the maintenance window and access the full control surface.
+- **IAM** kept minimal: Lambda receives only the permissions required for EC2 control, monitoring, and Systems Manager commands, while the VPN instance is attached to an `AmazonSSMManagedInstanceCore` profile for remote peer management.

 ## Architecture
 ```